christophstrasen/WorldObserver/docs_internal/drafts/fact_interest.md

 When degrading within declared bands, keep values inside the “tolerable band” across all active declarations.

-Let each declaration provide a scalar or a band for each knob:
+Let each declaration provide a scalar or a band for each setting:
 - Scalar: `staleness = 10` (the “desired” value).
 WorldObserver derives a default tolerable value via its policy.
 - Band: `staleness = { desired = 10, tolerable = 20 }` (explicit desired+tolerable).